 It suits families who want a high-expectation primary with clear routines, strong reading and maths foundations, and a culture that encourages pupils to see ambitious futures as normal.
 The main limitation is admission pressure; families should treat shortlisting as a probability exercise rather than a single yes or no.

 Yes, for many families it will feel like a high-performing choice.
 The latest inspection judged the school Good overall, with Outstanding judgements in early years provision, behaviour and attitudes, personal development, and leadership and management.
-Academic outcomes at Key Stage 2 are also well above England averages, including a high share working at greater depth.
+In the 2025 dataset, 80% met the expected standard in reading, writing and maths combined, with 20% reaching the higher standard.

 Reception applications are coordinated through Nottingham City Council.
-For September 2026 entry, the published deadline is 15 January 2026, and offers are released on 16 April 2026 for Nottingham City applicants.
+For September 2027 entry, applications open on 2 November 2026, close on 15 January 2027, and offers are released on 16 April 2027.
 If the school is oversubscribed, published oversubscription criteria and distance-based allocation can be decisive.

 No. Nottingham City’s published arrangements are clear that attendance at a nursery does not guarantee admission to the main school.
 Nursery admissions are not coordinated by the local authority in the same way as Reception admissions, so families should treat these as separate processes.

-The 2024 headline measures are very strong.
-Over 90% met the expected standard in reading, writing and mathematics combined, well above the England average.
-At the higher standard, around four in ten pupils reached greater depth, far exceeding the England average.
+The 2025 headline measures remain very strong.
+80% met the expected standard in reading, writing and mathematics combined, and 20% reached the higher standard.

 Breakfast provision is established, and it forms part of the school’s wider approach to supporting families.
 Publicly available information on current wraparound hours and costs was not consistently accessible at the time of writing, so parents should confirm the latest arrangements with the school directly, especially if childcare is a deciding factor.